NathanFarmer/CSC575/README.md

 # CSC 575 Final Project

-### J. Nathan Farmer, Rohit Kothari, Sachinder Katoch
+### J. Nathan Farmer, Sachinder Katoch, Rohit Kothari

 An internet connection is requried to download the data and use the UI.